sophiegermain/gettingcleaningdata/CodeBook.md

 * Feature identifiers (numbers) have been replaced by full descriptive names, containing information on:
   * signal domain (denoted by "time" or "frequency")
   * original signal (denoted by "acceleration" or "angularvelocity", with the acceleration signal further split into "bodyacceleration" or "gravityacceleration")
+  * if the signal was derived in time (denoted by "jerk")
   * either axial direction (denoted by "inxdirection", "inydirection" or "inzdirection") or magnitude (denoted by "magnitude") of the vector
   * calculations performed (denoted by "mean" or "standarddeviation").
 * Averages have been taken over all instances in which the same subject performed the same activity, so that the tidy data set contains one row per subject per activity.